e-aakash/e-aakash.github.io/_posts/2023-06-04-resolv-dns-resolver-in-zig.md

 ### comptime

-Even though I have used `comptime` very less, it did feel very different from other compile time constructs from other language (like templates in cpp).
+Even though I have used `comptime` very little, it did feel very different from other compile time constructs from other language (like templates in cpp).
 Generic functions are very similar to writing normal functions.

 I am yet to explore runtime-polyphormism and generic types, which should involve more comptime stuff to try.